 We can have more than one log file for a database.
 However, in many cases a single log file suffices.
 Logically, a log file is divided into a number of virtual log files.
 The virtual log file concept allows SQL Server to manage various operation on the log file, including checkpoints, various phases of revovery like Analysis, Undo & Redo.
 With the help of Virtual Log Files (VLFs), potions of the Log file is marked as Active, Recoverable, Reusable & Unused.
-The number of VLFs range between 2 to 16.
-I haven’t seen a Database with more than 16 VLFs.
+The number of VLFs can go into hundreds (but not advisable).
 When a log file grows and when it is shrunk, it is always in units of VLFs.
 We can observe the virtual log file using SQL Server DBCC LOGINFO statement.

 Thanks & fixed.

 Thanks & Fixed